achte-2022/A/README.md

     * search for entries.
     * generate passwords.
     * copy the generated password automatically to the clipboard.
-    * data is stored in .JSON format.
+    * stores data in .JSON format.

 ## Requirements